orbbec/OrbbecSDK/README.md

 ![stability](https://img.shields.io/badge/stability-stable-green) ![version](https://img.shields.io/badge/version-1.8.3-green)

-The Orbbec 3D camera product software development kit，fully supports UVC, realizes driver-free plug-and-play, provides low-level and high-level simple and easy-to-use APIs, and helps developers use it flexibly in different scenarios.
+The Orbbec 3D camera product software development kit fully supports UVC, enabling driver-free plug-and-play.
+It provides both low-level and high-level APIs that are simple and easy to use, allowing developers to use it flexibly in different scenarios.

-Besides, this SDK is compatible with Orbbec's original OpenNI protocol devices through built-in code, so that developers can completely migrate to Orbbec SDK to support Orbbec's new generation of products and old products with one set of code.
+Additionally, this SDK is compatible with Orbbec's original OpenNI protocol devices through built-in code, enabling developers to migrate to Orbbec SDK to support both new and old products with one set of code.

 ## What is included in the repository